Humaira Channa: Early life and career

 Channa was born in a Sindhi Muslim family.
-She entered the Pakistani entertainment industry influenced by her father who was already a filmmaker.
+She entered the Pakistani entertainment industry influenced by her father who was a filmmaker.
 She first sang for her father's film at the age of nine.
 Then she was given an opportunity to sing folk songs of Sufi Shah Abdul Latif Bhittai on Pakistani television, Karachi.

 She rose to fame in the early 1990s.
 She sings in Urdu, Punjabi, Saraiki and Sindhi languages.
 She has sung over a thousand songs in her career until 2016.

 Initially Humaira Channa was a substitute singer for Naheed Akhtar during the 1980s, after Naheed Akhtar decided to get married and retire from the Pakistani film industry.
-In 2017, some of the iconic playback singers of Pakistan were complaining about lack of work provided to them due to introduction of new trends in Pakistani film industry where the emphasis now is on pop musicians and music bands instead of film songs that these playback singers used to sing.
+In 2017, some of the iconic playback singers of Pakistan were complaining about lack of work due to introduction of new trends in Pakistani film industry where the emphasis now was on pop musicians and music bands instead of film songs that these playback singers used to sing.

 Humaira Channa has gone on concert tours to the United States, Canada, United Arab Emirates, Bangladesh and across Europe.